 Talks at this conferenceAdd a talk

-22-24 September 2020, Bern (Switzerland)
+22-24 September 2020, University of Bern

 Most of us feel strongly committed to the basic moral equality of all human beings.
 Yet, none of the existing attempts to locate a non-arbitrary ground for this commitment have proved fully convincing.
-What is it in virtue of which all – though maybe not only – human individuals have a moral claim to have their interests equally taken into account against those whose actions might affect them?
+The aim of the workshop is to address this shortcoming by providing an occasion to discuss the various questions and challenges to which the concept of human equality gives rise.

-September 14, 2020, 6:00pm CET
+September 15, 2020, 2:00pm CET